Healthier Chocolate Banana Muffins made easy in a blender. They also happen to be Gluten, Dairy, & Refined Sugar Free.

 Store muffins in an airtight container either at room temperature for 2 days or in the refrigerator for a week.

-Muffins can also be stored in the freezer in a freezer bag or air tight container.
+Muffins can also be stored in the freezer up to 2 months in a freezer bag or air tight container.
 To reheat place in the microwave for 30 seconds or until hot.

 If you want a savory breakfast, these Quiche Cups are also baked in a muffin tin and perfectly portioned for a grab-n-go breakfast.